Why Healing Feels Unsafe: Shadow Work and the Nervous System

 🌸 A Gentle Reminder for Emotional Safety

 Shadow work can be deeply meaningful.
 But it is important to remember that healing does not require emotional force.
-Your nervous system developed protective strategies for good reasons.
-Respecting those strategies is part of the healing process.
+Your nervous system did not create protective strategies to make life difficult.
+The nervous system created them to keep you safe.
+The challenge is that some strategies that once protected you may now be limiting your ability to grow, connect, trust, or heal.

 If emotions feel overwhelming, it is okay to slow down.